chidiwilliams/chidiwilliams.com/content/post/inside-a-go-slice.md

 a := []int{10, 20, 30, 40, 50} // [10 20 30 40 50]
 b := a[:3]                     // b == [10 20 30], cap(b) == 5

-// Appending one element to `b` will not allocate a new array
+// Appending one element to b will not allocate a new array
-// because `b` has enough capacity.
+// because b has enough capacity.
-// `append` adds the element to the end of the slice (index 3
+// append adds the element to the end of the slice (index 3
-// in the underlying array) and the change is visible to `a`. b = append(b, 34)
+// in the underlying array) and the change is visible to a. b = append(b, 34)

 // b == [10 20 30 34], cap(b) == 5
 // a == [10 20 30 34 50]

-// Appending two more elements to `b` will allocate a new array
+// Appending two more elements to b will allocate a new array
-// because `b` does not have enough capacity.
+// because b does not have enough capacity.
-// `append` will copy the existing and new elements into the new
+// append will copy the existing and new elements into the new
-// array, so these changes will not be visible to `a`. b = append(b, 10, 49)
+// array, so these changes will not be visible to a. b = append(b, 10, 49)

 // b == [10 20 30 34 10 49]